 Meri Bar Features

 It’s stylish.
-There’s comfortable indoor seating, outdoor seating area and a 50-50 area – outdoor space with sliding glass windows for winter.
+There’s comfortable indoor seating, outdoor seating area and a 50-50 area.
+This is an outdoor space with retractable roof and sliding glass windows for winter.

-Sometimes, when we write about a place, we’ve been there once or twice and we tell you we’ll definitely be back there one day.
-We don’t need to do that with the new Meri Bar.
-Well, we’re always back there, anyway.
+Sometimes, when we write about a place, we’ve been there once or twice and we tell you we’ll definitely be back again there another time.

 Meri Bar, Çalış – Useful Information